 When a metric value is used as a one-thought modifier before a noun, hyphenating the quantity is not necessary.
 However, if a hyphen is used, write out the name of the metric quantity with the hyphen between the numeral and the quantity.
 For example:

 Spaces are not used between prefixes and unit names nor between prefix symbols and unit symbols.
-Examples: milligram, mg; kilometer, km; terahertz, THz.
+Examples: milligram, mg (NOT milli-gram or m-g); kilometer, km (NOT kilo-meter or k-m); terahertz, THz (NOT tera-hertz or T-Hz).

 DO NOT use a period with metric unit names and symbols except at the end of a sentence.